isovector/draconian-results/pho.md

 -   Conferences (except during lectures, presentations and workshops)
 -   Recreational classes and activities like art classes and choir rehearsals

+Private social events in workplaces are not subject to these restrictions.

 #### Outdoor organized gatherings